Fact Sheet: Metacognitive Processes

 About the TEAL Center: The Teaching Excellence in Adult Literacy (TEAL) Center is a project of the U.S. Department of Education, Office of Vocational and Adult Education (OVAE), designed to improve the quality of teaching in adult education in the content areas.

-The Teacher Excellence in Adult Literacy (TEAL) Center is run by the American Institutes for Research and is administered by the Division of Adult Education and Literacy in the Office of Vocational and Adult Education at the U.S. Department of Education through contract number ED-VAE-09-O-0060
+The Teacher Excellence in Adult Literacy (TEAL) Center was developed by the American Institutes for Research through Contract No. ED-VAE-09-O-0060.
+It is administered by the Division of Adult Education and Literacy in the Office of Career, Technical, and Adult Education at the U.S. Department of Education.
+The site is maintained by Quotient Inc., under Contract No. ED-VAE-11-O-0083